remarkjs/remark/readme.md

   -a, --ast                 output AST information
-  -q, --quiet               output only warnings and errors -S, --silent              output only errors --no-color                disable color in output --no-rc                   disable configuration from .mdastrc --no-ignore               disable ignore from .mdastignore
+  -q, --quiet               output only warnings and errors -S, --silent              output only errors --file-path <path>        specify file path to process as --no-color                disable color in output --no-rc                   disable configuration from .mdastrc --no-ignore               disable ignore from .mdastignore